julenck/Group4-ECE1140/README.md

 ### Dynamics
 <img src="./screenshots/tm_dynamics.png">

--The dynamics section of the train model...
+-The dynamics section of the train model's main purpose is to show information on the movement of the train.

 ### Lights And Doors
 <img src="./screenshots/tm_doorslights.png">

--The Env / Doors / Lights section of the train model...
+-The Env / Doors / Lights section of the train model is responsible for showing the door and train light status.

 ### Train Specs
 <img src="./screenshots/tm_specs.png">

-- The specs section of the train model...
+- The specs section of the train model describes the physical attributes of the train that is being represented.

 ### Failures
 <img src="./screenshots/tm_fails.png">

-- The failures section of the train model...
+- The failures section of the train model allows murphy user to toggle train failures.

 ### Controls
 <img src="./screenshots/tm_break.png">